pdpatch/thunder/README.md

 # thunder
 thunder and lightning on a arduino nano.
-Thus is a project in works and is not yet ready.
+This is a project in the works and is not yet ready.